turing228/extra_files/README.md

 2. Select it and click "choose".That will be the directory for finding duplicated files.
 <img src="/examples/Choose%20directory.png" width="500" title="Choose directory">

-3. After fast scanning for getting all files-paths and clusterizing them by sizes, you can see in the real-time the result of the application work process.
-You can choose clusters at the left half of the screen or click "Stop" to temporary stop work process. **Notice** that you can see the progress bars and timings at the bottom of the application!
+3. After fast scanning for getting all files-paths and clustering them by sizes, you can see in the real-time the result of the application work process.
+You can choose clusters at the left half of the screen or click "Stop" to temporarily stop the work process. **Notice** that you can see the progress bars and timings at the bottom of the application!
 <img src="/examples/Run%20mode.png" width="500" title="Run mode">

-4. You can double-click on cluster at the left side to open it and look at the right side files of that cluster.
+4. You can double-click on a cluster at the left side to open it and look at the right side files of that cluster.
 Now you can select some of them and delete (* check **important**) or open path/open file
 <img src="/examples/Stop%20mode%20Select%20and%20delete.png" width="800" title="Stop mode">

 5. Different sort modes are available.
-You can click on column header to sort clusters by values there. "##" means amount of copies at this cluster, "Mem" means the one file's size of this cluster and "Extra" means how much can you free, if you delete all copies except one (that is (count_files - 1) * one_file_size).
+You can click on column header to sort clusters by values there. "##" means the amount of copies at this cluster, "Mem" means the one file's size of this cluster and "Extra" means how much can you free if you delete all copies except one (that is (count_files - 1) * one_file_size).
 <img src="/examples/Different%20sort%20modes.png" width="800" title="Different sort modes">

 6. You can open path or even file if you want just by clicking the proper button!